 If you were to make a list of the best things about yoga, you'd need a scroll.
-Better flexibility, less stress, and more smiles would be on that list—and maybe even weight loss, too.
-In a small study of adults who adopted a “yoga lifestyle” (making healthy choices, attending classes), participants lost an average of about 8 pounds in three months, according to research published in Global Advances in Health and Medicine— and the participants reported loving their new lifestyle, too.
+Better flexibility and mobility, less stress, and more smiles would be on that list.
 What’s more, meditation-based practices may help improve the quality of life for those with chronic health issues like low-back pain or diabetes, says a review study in the journal PLOS ONE.

 So, we asked Andrea Borrero, the managing teacher at Pure Yoga West in New York City, to create a sequence of poses perfect for a beginner or an experienced yogi who’s ready to push harder.
 You’ll cover all the core yoga poses and work a wide range of muscles.
 All you need to do is take a deep breath and stretch yourself to meet your goals.

 If You're a Beginner: Move through the poses slowly, holding each for 5 breaths.

 If you're more advanced: Kick it up a notch by doing a quicker Vinyasa workout that’s set to a faster beat.
 Hold mountain and tree poses for 5 breaths each.
 Then “flow” through the remaining poses, matching each breath to each movement.
 But remember, move at a pace that’s comfortable for you.